r-huijts/rijksmuseum-mcp/README.md

 - **Artwork Images**: Access image tiles for high-resolution views of artworks.
 - **User Collections**: Explore collections created by users in Rijksstudio.
 - **User Collection Details**: Get detailed information about a specific user collection.
+- **Open Images in Browser**: Directly open artwork images in your system's default web browser.

 ## Prerequisites